anz-bank/sysl/pkg/arrai/README.md

 Each script has an accompanying Markdown file describing the logic and output.

+To run all the scripts at once, run `make`.
+The Makefile commands also generate SVGs for the scripts that produce diagrams.

 <!-- TODO(ladeo): Generate these Markdown files from the arr.ai sources. -->

 ## Development